AM4517UMOR4NG/platform-dp/README.md

 So, this is my 4th branch, JS.
-Files that are being uploaded only JS
+Files that are being uploaded only JS.